fsladkey/facebark/docs/phases/phase2.md

-# Phase 2: Flux Architecture and Note CRUD (2 days)
+# Phase 2: Flux Architecture and User Sign up and Sign in (2 days)

 ## Rails
 ### Models

 ### Controllers